Anomaly and symmetry-charge flow in mixed states: Large-gauge transformation operator in tensor networks

 We show that mixed-state anomalies and symmetry-charge flow arise in general bosonic models.
-To this end, using tensor-network methods, we construct the flux-insertion operator implementing large gauge transformations and derive Eq.~\eqref{eq:flux_charge} for these systems.
+To this end, using tensor-network methods on a finite periodic chain, we construct the operator implementing large gauge transformations and derive Eq.~\eqref{eq:flux_charge} for these systems.

 We focus on symmetries arising from reduced density matrices of two-dimensional SPT phases; see Ref.~\cite{FN_sm} for a detailed derivation based on projected entangled-pair state (PEPS) representations of SPTs~\cite{willamson2016prb, jiang2017prb, garrerubio2023quantum}.
 Specifically, for a periodic chain, the symmetry operator admits a matrix-product-operator (MPO) representation \cite{FN_sm},